About Nanue Falls

 For a frontal view of that waterfall, I had to drive back onto the main Highway 19 towards another road bridge (see directions below), and then view it at a distance from there.

-As far as I know, Nanue Falls is not administered by any official authority.
+Nanue Falls resides on the Big Island of Hawaii.
+As far as I know, it is not administered by any official authority.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 The Nanue Falls scramble starts on the narrow Government Main Road (parts of which are also the Old Mamalahoa Hwy) near a bridge over Nanue Stream.
 The Government Main Road passes through quiet residential neighborhoods and over lush gulches spanned by single-lane Depression era bridges.
 We could tell when the bridges were built because the year (from the 1930s) was etched on many of them.